RexRonin/RexRonin.github.io/_posts/2015-06-06-install-3rd-party-app-archlinux.markdown

 Notes:
 - whenever I say {my-application-xxxx} I obviously mean the application specific file/folder you just downloaded

+#####Download the package
-- Download the tar/zip package of the app you want to install(as an example I'm going to use [Android Studio](https://developer.android.com/sdk/installing/index.html?pkg=studio))
+Download the tar/zip package of the app you want to install(as an example I'm going to use [Android Studio](https://developer.android.com/sdk/installing/index.html?pkg=studio))
 - Extract the tar/zip to a folder:
-	Tar file:
+	- Tar file:
 		- `tar -zxvf {my-application-tar-file}.tar.gz`
-		eg. `tar -zxvf ~/Downloads/android-studio.tar.gz`
+			- eg. `tar -zxvf ~/Downloads/android-studio.tar.gz`
-	Zip file:
+	- Zip file:
+		- be embarressed you don't know how to do this with bash yet :(
 		- open thunar
 		- double-click the file
 		- extract the file
-	- I am embarressed I don't know how to do this with bash yet :(
 - Take ownership of the folder/file you just extracted
 	- `sudo chown -R root:root {my-application-folder}`
 		eg. `sudo chown -R root:root ~/Downloads/android-studio /opt`